Mohamed-S-Helal/MySudoku/README.md

 ##
 A Sudoku Game that contains about 300 puzzels in 3 levels

-This was my final project for HarvardX CS50's Introduction to Computer Science
+This was my final project for CS50's Introduction to Computer Science - Harvard University

 (See the App tested on youtube https://www.youtube.com/watch?v=-Izzlm9rGz0)